 But how did Raleigh-Durham fair?
 According to the official National Hurricane Center reports, Raleigh-Durham only received a max of 7 inches of rainfall during each storm.
 During Hurricane Florence, Raleigh-Durham experienced a sustained wind speed of 26 mph with gusts as strong as 41 mph.

 Our point?
 You don’t need to worry about your entire roof blowing off.
 The rainfall and wind speeds specifically in the Raleigh-Triangle match Tropical Storm level, not hurricane level.
 Why?
 Because Raleigh-Durham is so much more inland, it is only hit by the outer segments of the hurricane.

 Could my home still incur storm damage?

 Yes.
-While not as intense as this, your home can still incur damage.
+While not as intense as this video illustration of level 5 hurricanes, your home can still incur damage.

 If the fluctuating weather patterns lead to a hail storm, the hail can dent, damage, or even break parts of your home.
 Your windows, window screens, cars, gutters, and roof are likely to receive the most damage.

 Additionally, if a hurricane does hit the coast, you can expect a heavy increase in rainfall in the Raleigh-Triangle area.
 Sustained rainfall can lead to roof leaks, foundation damage, yard erosion, and wood rot.